 Judicial systems vary country to country as well.
 Can the company seek remedy locally?
 Is the legal system agnostic to foreign owned companies?
 Is there a registration process needed to even raise a cause of action locally by a foreign company?
 In some countries, the judicial system treats a foreign owned company, especially when it manages a key service, differently.
 In Latin America, one European owned water works company faced discrimination by the local judicial system.
 When history of discrimination becomes well known, other companies would be hesitant to enter the same market.

 Standard, non-discriminatory corporate management requirements

-For a standard C-type corporate structure (known in Europe as S.A.), some countries require a local national to be on the Board of Directors.
+For a standard C-type corporate structure (known in Europe as S.A. or GmBH), some countries require a local national to be on the Board of Directors.
 In other countries, the senior managers, specifically, the President and Chief Financial Officer, need to be local nationals, with a specific background as well.
 Indeed, it would not matter if the company has three employees or one thousand, but the senior employees have to be embedded and employed – at whatever cost.
 Therefore, smaller companies need to conscious of the fact that a foreign national might be part of their management team, whatever the size of the operations.
 Again, liberal rules and regulations can eliminate these onerous corporate requirements.